Krym4s/Hash_table/README.md

 ## Optimise our hash table

 To optimise our hash table we should get rid of our old code and replace it with assembler.
-Also we should set normal size for our hash table (we have about 50000 words, so the size of our table should be about 30000)
+Also we should set normal size for our hash table (we have about 50000 words, so the size of our table should be about 30000).
+As we want to optimise our code to release it, we should run our programm with -O3 flag.
+Also, to see weak places of our programm we should make a stress test for it.
+As our hash table is created to FIND words we should run finding function much times.
+In my case I look for every word of vocabulary 100 times (5 000 000 finds at all).

+### First step: rewrite crc
+We should watch on the procent of time that each function works.

 First of all, there is intrinsic function that count crc hash, so we can use it.